tsuiwwwayne/wikihow-data/README.md

 ```
 python3 split.py
 ```
-5. Tokenise the article files and write them in required input format for pointer summariser.
+5. Tokenise the article files and write them in required input format for pointer summariser
 ```
 python3 format.py
 ```